szabin-aura/riaps-library/ModbusTesting/ModbusUartAllC++Components/README.md

 # RIAPS Application Description

-> ***Note:  THIS PROJECT IS CURRENTLY NOT UPDATED TO THE LATEST VERSION USING PYBIND***

-This application example shows how to create components using C++ and interface with a C++ shared library device (libmodbusuart.so that is available in the ModbusUartCDevice directory).
+This application example shows how to create components using C++ and interface with a C++ device component (libmodbusuart.so).

 To begin, the user defines the model (.riaps) and deployment files (.depl).
 This will generate a shell for the user edited C++ component files.

 The C++ Components in this project are:
 * ComputationalComponent (.h/.cc) - this is the application code that send and reads data to the Modbus Uart device component.
 The application developer is expected to place the computational logic in this code.
-* ComputationalComponentBase (.h/.cc) - these files are auto generated based on the model file input.
+  - ComputationalComponentBase (.h/.cc) - these files are auto generated based on the model file input.
     The application developer should not edit these files.
 Any changes to the model file will override any edits to these files.

+* ModbusUART (.h/.cc) - this is the modbus device component.
+This device receives requests for Modbus communication, performs the communication, and then provides the response back to the requestor.

+* Logger (.h/cc) - this component subscribes to the results of the Modbus communication which is published by the ComputationalComponent.

 ## Developer
 * Mary Metelko, Vanderbilt University